karthij15/Interview/README.md

             return charStack.isEmpty();
         }
    ```
 # Ericsson - Chennai

 ## First Round
 1. Difference between an Abstract class and Interface.
 2. Can We have main() method in Abstract Class?
 3. How to remove duplicates in ArrayList?
 4. Which is the preferred datatype for storign password?
 5. Difference between HashMap and HashTable
 6. Do you konw about Collections.synchronized() ?
 7. Difference between Collections.synchronized(HashMap) and ConcurrentHashMap
 8. What is the difference between an ordered and a sorted collection?
 9. Consider We have a map having integer key and string value.
 Can you sort the Map withe ascending order of keys.
 10. Can you explain overriding and overloading?
 11. Is it possible to declare a variable final and not initializing values. ex: final int a;
 12. StringBuffer vs StringBuilder
 13. What is a memory leak?
 14. Consider a system is having out of memory exception.
 How will you debug?
 15. Consider there is a REST API Service, which you have to call from your java application. the REST Service will be down if more than 3 requests accessed at a time.
 Add rate limit in the java application.
 16. First unique character in a String
    ex: "ABCAAC"
    ans: "B"
 17. Can you explain Singleton?
 18. Can we declare a class Static in Java?
-   19.
+19. In java which are all stores in Stack memory and Heap memory.
+20. can you differentiate == with equals method.
+21. What is the contract between equals and hashcode method.